alekshura/Compentio.Notes.GraphQL/README.md

 [Authorization](https://graphql-dotnet.github.io/docs/getting-started/authorization/) in GraphQL based on Validation approach with using of `AuthorizationValidationRule`.
 To add it to the project we need to do:
 - Install [GraphQL.Server.Authorization.AspNetCore](https://www.nuget.org/packages/GraphQL.Server.Authorization.AspNetCore/) package
-- register your policies, register `HttpContextAccessor` and 'IClaimsPrincipalAccessor':
+- register your policies, register `HttpContextAccessor` and `IClaimsPrincipalAccessor`:
 ```cs
 services.AddAuthorization(o => {
                 o.AddPolicy("DefaultPolicy", policyBuilder => policyBuilder.RequireAuthenticatedUser());